 - No end date for tenancies.

-Unlike Short Assured Tenancies, which must include an end date and have a minimum term of 6 months, a PRT has a start date only, so there is no set term for the tenancy.
+Unlike Short Assured Tenancies, which had an end date and a minimum term of 6 months, a PRT has a start date only, so there is no set term for the tenancy.
 Removing the minimum term means that tenants can serve notice at any point from the start date of the tenancy.
 This gives tenants increased flexibility and security of tenure.

 3. Rent Reviews